 If you head out in search of the haunted, abandoned, and otherwise scary locations in our region, please be respectful of the locals and do not trespass on private property.
 Leave no trace and take only photographs – if you dare.

 *Feature photo credit to the Carleton Place & Beckwith Heritage Museum.

 In downtown Carleton Place, nestled amongst heritage buildings made of limestone and brick, a single log house is bound to catch your eye.
 Built in the mid-1800s, the Moore House is now home to the Roy Brown Museum, Visitor Centre, and Chamber of Commerce.
 But as legend suggests, the ghost of Ida Moore has never left.

 In 2017 a paranormal investigation found evidence that a spirit continued to lurk throughout the home.
 Keep the ominous feeling going while in Carleton Place with a self-guided haunted heritage walk throughout town.

-Treat Tip: You’ll be more alert for ghost-spotting with a caffeinated beverage from Under Pressure Coffee House.
+Treat Tip: You’ll be more alert for ghost-spotting with a sugar boost from Taste Blooms.

 Buck Hill – Killaloe

 The legend of Buck Hill is well known around the Ottawa Valley.
 During the Depression, a logger returned home during a snow storm to find his daughter distraught about her missing dog.
 Knowing the conditions were treacherous, he warned her not to leave the house, but when he let his guard down, she disappeared into the storm and was never seen again.